The most luminous AGN do not produce the majority of the detected stellar-mass black hole binary mergers in the local Universe: Discussion and conclusion

 \section{Discussion and conclusion}

 We present a likelihood-based method to constrain the fractional contribution of the AGN channel to the observed merger rate of BBHs.
 In particular we compare the scenario in which AGN are physically associated to BBH mergers to the one in which the presence of AGN in localisation volumes of GW events is only due by chance.
 We use as input data the size of each GW localisation volume and the exact position of all the AGN that are in it.
-By maximizing the likelihood we obtain an estimate over the fraction of GW events that originated in an AGN.
+We calculate the posterior distribution of the fraction of the detected GW events that come from an AGN, $f_{\rm AGN}$.
+We then put observational constraints on this parameter by determining the upper limits associated to the 90 and 95 per cent CIs of the posterior distribution.

-We first test this method on a mock AGN catalogue characterized by a non-uniform completeness.
-Figure \ref{fig:test} shows the results of this test.
-We fit the trend of the estimated value for $f_{\rm AGN}$ as a function of the true one with a linear function.
-The best fit values of the intercept and the angular coefficient for such a fit are compatible with 0 and 1, respectively.
-This compatibility with the bisector of the first quadrant indicate that the likelihood we present in this paper is able to produce correct results when applied to mock data.
+We first validate this method on a mock AGN catalogue characterized by a non-uniform completeness (see Figure \ref{fig:pp}).